smb-h/iirbctf/README.md

-# Interactive Image Retrieval Enhanced by Content and Textual Feedback
+# Multimodal Query Enhancement for Image Retrieval using Transformer Networks (MQIRTN)

 ## What's All This About?